askmurphy/OpenCore-ASUS-MAXIMUS-VI-HERO/README.md

 ### Known issues

 **Open**:
-- [ ] OSX runs great, but the OS freezes sometimes on a randomly moment.
+- [ ] OSX runs great, but the OS freezes sometimes on a randomly moment

 **ToDo**:

-- [ ] USB mapping.
+- [ ] USB mapping